MiguelVilloslada/RealEstateProject/README.md

 After running three versions of regression models we came to the conclusion that our best price prediction model was using the KNN (K-Nearest Neighbour) model, using K=4 which gave us a satisfying r2 result of 0.7864.

-Generally speaking we came to the concclusion that dropping multiple features did not improve the accuracy of our models and that when predicitng the value of a property all the features are relevant in our machine learning model.
+Generally speaking we came to the conclusion that dropping multiple features did not improve the accuracy of our models and that when predicitng the value of a property all the features are relevant in our machine learning model.

 To understand which factors are responsible for a property value of over $650,000 we used SQL to calculate the Mode on the main factors
 * Bedrooms 4